CivicLab

 • Peer network to learn from and share ideas with as you proceed through the Academy.

-• Access to session recordings, presentation slides, and all course materials through a shared online folder.
+• Access to presentation slides and all course materials through a shared online folder.

 Copyright © 2023 CivicLab - All Rights Reserved.